gdubrasquetd/model-app/README.md

 ## Usage

 1. **Add Examples**:
-   - Click on the "Add Example" page in the navigation bar.
+   - Click on the "Ajouter" page in the navigation bar.
-   - Fill in the input fields with the desired values and click the "Add" button.
+   - Fill in the input fields with the desired values and click the "Ajouter le modèle" button.
-   - The example will be added to the database.
+   - The model will be added to the database.

-2. **List Examples**:
+2. **List models**:
-   - Click on the "List Examples" page in the navigation bar.
+   - Click on the "Lister" page in the navigation bar.
-   - The page will display a list of all examples stored in the database.
+   - The page will display a list of all models stored in the database.

 3. **Train the Model**:
+   - Click on the "Train Model" button located on the "Lister" page.
+   - This will initiate the training process for the machine learning model.

+4. **Train the Model**:
    - Click on the "Train Model" button located on the "List Examples" page.
-   - This will initiate the training process for the machine learning model.
+   - This will update the prediction field on your model.

 ## License